bids-apps/BrainSuite/README.md

 ### Group-level analysis usage ###

 #### Pre-requisite ####
 * A TSV file containing data that is to be used for group analysis.
 The file must contain a column with a column header “**participant_id**” with the subject ID listed.
+An example demographics file can be found [here](https://bitbucket.org/brainsuite/brainsuite-bids-app/src/master/sample_demographics.tsv).
 * A JSON file containing the specifications for group level analysis.
+Sample JSON file is provided with the source code ([BrainSuite/sample_modelspec.json](https://bitbucket.org/brainsuite/brainsuite-bids-app/src/master/sample_modelspec.json))

-Sample JSON file is provided with the source code (BrainSuite/sample_modelspec.json)
+Explanation on all the fields in the modelspec.json file are found [here](https://bitbucket.org/brainsuite/brainsuite-bids-app/src/master/modelspec_details.md).

 To run it in group level mode:
 ```bash